indunet/fastproto/README.md

 customize binary format through annotations.
 It solves the problem of cross-language and cross-platform data sharing of Java in a new form, especially suitable for the field of Internet of Things(IoT).

+## Compared with ProtoBuf

+Compared with ProtoBuff, FastProto does not have any obvious advantages, it can only be said that FastProto and ProtoBuf solve the same problem in different ways.
+It is recommended to use FastProto in the following scenarios:

+1. Due to network bandwidth and traffic limitations, smaller serialization results are required
+2. Unable to unify technical routes between systems, especially for embedded systems
+3. Due to debugging requirements, the serialized result must be human readable

 ## *Features*

 *   Binary serialization & deserialization
 *   Support [decoding formula & encoding formula][formula]
-*   Customize binary format through annotations
+*   Customize binary format through annotations and support reverse addressing
 *   Support unsigned data types such as uint8, uint16, uint32 and uint64
-*   Custom endianness(big endian or little endian), datagram reverse addressing
+*   Customize endianness(big endian or little endian)
 *   Support datagram compress and decompress(gzip, deflate)
-*   AutoType, automatically infer all Java primitive data types and their wrapper classes when using `@AutoType`
+*   Support version verification and checksum verification(crc32)
 *   Built-in [Kafka serializer & deserializer][kafka]

 ## *Under Developing*

-*   Cyclic Redundancy Check(CRC8, CRC16, CRC32)
+*   Cyclic Redundancy Check(crc8 & crc16)
 *   Netty decoder & encoder

 ## *Maven*